MideTechnology/endaq-python-plot/README.md

+**NOTE This package is now part of the main endaq repo, and can be found at https://github.com/MideTechnology/endaq-python/tree/development/endaq/plot This repo is Archived**
+---

 # endaq-plot - Painless Plotting Of Sensor Data

 endaq-plot is a package comprising a collection of plotting utilities for sensor data analysis.
 It leverages Plotly in order to produce interactive plots, and makes creating powerful visualizations simple and easy for those new to Python.